benjamin-bussey/bballreport-lambdas/README.md

 ### Contents
 * Data creation functions
   * All scripts with filename postfix handler are for accessing information from the MySportsFeeds website and creating a data model more tenable to my data access patterns.
-  * These functions require you to have an active subscriptions to MySportsFeeds
+  * These functions require you to have an active subscriptions to MySportsFeeds.
+You will need to set a Lambda environment variable "api_key": "YOUR-KEY-HERE"
   * To create your own DynamoDB table and wire it up to work with these, create a table of your choice and change the tablename within the script of your choosing
     * If you plan to use indexes for alternate access patterns, consult the AWS documentation on Global Secondary Indexes in DynamoDB to become more comfortable with them
   * All data creation lambdas will need BatchWriteItem, PutItem, and UpdateItem permissions on the DynamoDB service